Gfermoto/BirdLense-Hub/README.md

 - 🚫 No cloud dependencies, runs completely local
 - 🖨️ Custom-designed 3D printing models for the bird feeder

+## Prerequisites

+- Raspberry Pi 4B or greater with a minimum of 4GB RAM
+- High-capacity microSD card (at least 128 GB recommended for ample storage)
+- Raspberry Pi Camera Module
+- USB Microphone
+- [Optional] 3D printer to print the Raspberry Pi enclosure and bird feeder

 ## Sections

 - [Raspberry PI Application](./app)